-    I saw this furry pony with a tail made out of real hair and a body that was covered in soft velvety fur, that I liked so much better than the smooth hard plastic ponies the little girls were playing with at the sleep over.
+I saw this furry pony with a tail made from real hair and a body that was covered in soft velvety fur.
+I liked this velvety horse so much better than the smooth hard plastic ponies.

 When I put on my frilly night gown, they made fun of it.
-They all wore boy style Pajamas not nightgowns.
-They were tom boys remember and didn’t do anything girlie.
+They all wore boy style Pajamas not nightgowns because they were tom boys and didn’t do anything girlie.

 My grandmother who had just killed herself a few months before had cut this night gown and robe down for me from one of her own frilly night gowns.
 Nana was very feminine, and she was cool.
 They just couldn’t understand.
 After that one sleepover we went our separate ways and I found other friends.